Milford Hampshire

 Photo at Llandudno, Wales by National Media Museum

 Royalty adopted them, George III at Mudeford in 1801, while Queen Victoria had one at Osbourne House on the Isle of Wight in the 1840s.
-The bathing machine was a basic wooden box on wheels that was pushed down by men or pulled by horses to the sea.
-When in the sea prospective bathers would emerge and swim without being seen.
-Beaches adopting bathing machines were single sexed beaches where men and women were segregated often by law.
+The bathing machine was a basic wooden box on wheels pushed down by men or pulled by horses to the sea.
+When in the sea, prospective bathers would emerge and swim without being seen.
+Beaches adopting bathing machines were single-sexed beaches where men and women were segregated often by law.

-At the start of the 20th Century it became socially acceptable to be seen in a bathing costume, segregation disappeared, and the wheeled bathing machines were not needed.
-Many had the wheels removed, placed above the high water mark, and thus the beach hut was born.
-The UK’s first public beach huts are said to be built in Bournemouth in 1909 where Hut 2359 is the eldest one and has a blue plaque.
+At the start of the 20th Century, it became socially acceptable to be seen in a bathing costume, segregation disappeared, and wheeled bathing machines were unnecessary.
+Many had the wheels removed and placed above the high water mark; thus, the beach hut we know today was born.
+The UK’s first public beach huts are said to have been built in Bournemouth in 1909; Hut 2359 is the eldest one and has a blue plaque.

 Frinton Beach Huts